rafael-curran/CS_598_CCC/README.md

    - See source code for additional flags

 ## Notes
+- Make sure to navigate to training directory to run the training server
 - Make sure to adjust the paths and commands if your setup differs.
 - Monitor the training process for any errors or issues related to dataset loading or GPU usage.